peakacom/embedded-peaka-python-example/README.md

 # Embedded Peaka Python Example

 Sample python project to demonstrate Embedded Peaka UI integration and Peaka SQLAlchemy client usage.
 Project has backend and frontend implementations.
 Backend is implemented using Flask framework.
+Backend makes API calls to Peaka Partner API.
+You can check the Partner API details from Peaka [Documentation](https://docs.peaka.com/api-reference/introduction)
 Frontend is implemented with vite, react, tailwind and radix-ui.

 You need to run backend and frontend together.
 Here is how you can do the setup for both of them: